Songtech-0912/Vecternary-App/Plan-of-Action.md

 - [ ] Design `.vect` file type icon
 - [ ] Show file save status if current illustration is not saved (the `*Unsaved` label in the titlebar or something)
 - [ ] Linting and JavaScript cleanup
+- [ ] Finish a Vecternary demo/startup file to demonstrate its capabilites
 - [ ] Check that the javascript does not cause memory leaks
 - [ ] Assuming that all of this is done, we lastly can add in any other new desirable features (such as a pen tool)